gusjengis/Particle-Physics-Sim/README.md

 # Perlin Noise Generator
-This is based on my [Game-of-Life](https://github.com/gusjengis/Game-of-Life) repo (see README for help with setup).
+This is based on my [Game-of-Life](https://github.com/gusjengis/Game-of-Life) repo (see for information about setup).
 Implemented Perlin Noise from scratch, going to try to evolve this into a terrain generator.

 Screenshots from the lastest update (Below).
 Zoomed in on a smaller section of the landscape, flattened oceans, color-coded different altitudes, added diffuse lighting.